opencv/opencv/doc/tutorials/imgproc/histograms/back_projection/back_projection.markdown

     -   Display the backprojection and the histogram in windows.
 -   **Downloadable code**:

-    a.
-Click
+    -#  Click
         [here](https://github.com/Itseez/opencv/tree/master/samples/cpp/tutorial_code/Histograms_Matching/calcBackProject_Demo1.cpp)
         for the basic version (explained in this tutorial).
-    b.
-For stuff slightly fancier (using H-S histograms and floodFill to define a mask for the skin area) you can check the [improved demo](https://github.com/Itseez/opencv/tree/master/samples/cpp/tutorial_code/Histograms_Matching/calcBackProject_Demo2.cpp)
+    -#  For stuff slightly fancier (using H-S histograms and floodFill to define a mask for the skin area) you can check the [improved demo](https://github.com/Itseez/opencv/tree/master/samples/cpp/tutorial_code/Histograms_Matching/calcBackProject_Demo2.cpp)
-    c.  ...or you can always check out the classical [camshiftdemo](https://github.com/Itseez/opencv/tree/master/samples/cpp/camshiftdemo.cpp)
+    -#  ...or you can always check out the classical [camshiftdemo](https://github.com/Itseez/opencv/tree/master/samples/cpp/camshiftdemo.cpp)
         in samples.